LLNL/axom/src/index.rst

 The Axom team develops and supports other software tools that are useful for software projects independent of the Axom.
 These include:

-  *  `BLT <https://github.com/LLNL/blt>`_: CMake-based build system developed by the Axom team to simplify CMake usage and development tool integration
+  *  `BLT <https://github.com/LLNL/blt>`_ CMake-based build system developed by the Axom team to simplify CMake usage and development tool integration
-  *  `Shroud <https://github.com/LLNL/shroud>`_: Generator for native C and Fortran APIs from C++ code
+  *  `Shroud <https://github.com/LLNL/shroud>`_ Generator for Fortran and Python interfaces to C or C++ libries
-  *  `Conduit <https://lc.llnl.gov/confluence/display/CON/Conduit+Home>`_: Library for describing and managing in-memory data structures
+  *  `Conduit <https://github.com/LLNL/conduit>`_ Library for describing and managing in-memory simulation data

 ===================
 Developer Resources